Plumsail/actions/source/flow/how-tos/sharepoint/how-to-manage-quick-launch-and-top-navigation-items.rst

 Conclusion
 ----------

 That's all!
-You can manage your SharePoint site navigation very effectively using Plumsail Add/Remove navigation node action.
+It's possible to manage your SharePoint site navigation very effectively using Plumsail Add/Remove navigation node action.